Several years had passed since I visited Batu Karas beach and voila: it now has developed into a small tourist village.

 Nevertheless, there are many fun things to do on this beach and the list keeps growing :)

 First, you may want to see the view from above.
 There is a hill at the end of the beach.
-We only need to climb sixty so stairs to reach the top.
+You only need to climb sixty so stairs to reach the top.
 There you can see waves break at the bottom of the cliff.
 It has a beautiful view and several selfie spots.
 However, you must be extra careful, since there is no fence to keep you away from the edge.
 The only drawback is there are so many trashes on the ground, mostly are the food and drink containers people throw away carelessly.

 Many people love to go to Batu Karas for surfing, some bring their own surf board, but you can always rent it on the spot.